In a previous post, we discussed how Mercedes-AMG Petronas Formula One Team

-For Mercedes-AMG, their investment in this highly automated, active-active environment paid off when one of their factory data centres was inundated with flood water after the riverbanks broke.
+For the Mercedes-AMG Petronas Formula One Team, their investment in this highly automated, active-active environment paid off when one of their factory data centres was inundated with flood water after the riverbanks broke.
 Pure were able to move important workloads and data into another facility and continue with minimal disruption to their operations.

-The strategy at Mercedes-AMG wasn’t about compressing the amount of VMs, or making a particular metric look more efficient.
+The strategy at Mercedes-AMG Petronas Formula One Team wasn’t about compressing the amount of VMs, or making a particular metric look more efficient.
 It was about speeding up and improving the VMware environment itself, resulting in:

-Today Pure Storage is ubiquitous across the Mercedes-AMG environment, with all major parts of the Formula One team strongly involved with Pure Storage.
+Today Pure Storage is ubiquitous across the Mercedes-AMG Petronas Formula One Team environment, with all major parts of the Formula One team strongly involved with Pure Storage.
 By virtualizing their HPC workloads and underpinning the environment with Pure’s solid state storage, Mercedes-AMG have added flexibility, efficiency and security whilst scaling their overall capability and absolutely improving performance in all aspects of their organisation.